Refinements to Mumford's theta and adelic theta groups: Theta groups and quasi-coherent sheaves

 \subsection{Preliminaries from descent theory}

-Let $K \subseteq X$ be a finite subgroup.
-We assume that the order of $K$ is not divisible by the characteristic of $k$.
-We consider descent of quasi-coherent sheaves with respect to the quotient map $f \colon X \rightarrow Y = X / K$.
+Let $K \subseteq X$ be a finite subgroup and assume that the order of $K$ is not divisible by the characteristic of $k$.
+We consider descent of quasi-coherent sheaves with respect to the quotient map $f : X \rightarrow Y = X / K$.

-We first fix some notation.
-Then, to keep this paper reasonably self contained, we recall some standard definitions from descent theory.
-The definitions we give here can be extracted from \cite[\S 6.1]{B-L-R}.